micmejia/bible-dump/AMPC/Matthew/Matt 15.md

-So that the crowd was amazed when they saw the dumb speaking, the maimed made whole, the lame walking, and the blind seeing; and they [^h]recognized _and_ praised _and_ thanked _and_ glorified the God of Israel.
+So that the crowd was amazed when they saw the dumb speaking, the maimed made whole, the lame walking, and the blind seeing; and they recognized _and_ praised _and_ thanked _and_ glorified the God of Israel.